AntonioND/ucity/readme.rst

 It is developed using BGB (http://bgb.bircd.org/), and it's tested on hardware every once in a while.

+The code has a lot of comments and there is a highly detailed documentation `here <docs/index.rst>`_.

 General to do list:

 - Adjust simulation parameters